ncolebank12/calories-prediction/README.md

 I will be looking at the model's fairness by measuring its performance on recipes with the 'north-american' tag and the recipes that do not.

-To evaluate the fairness, I will calculate the difference in RMSE (North American - non North American), and use a significance level of 0.05.
+To evaluate the fairness, I will calculate the difference in RMSE (North American - non-North American), and use a significance level of 0.05.

 After running a permutation test, I got a p-value of 0.381.
 Therefore I fail to reject the null hypothesis, and it is likely that this model treats North American and non-North American predictions fairly.